n0toose/router-configs/README.md

 * Review the contents of this repository before proceeding.
 * Run `sh prepare-freifunk.sh` if you wish to add support for Freifunk or update your configuration files.
-* Run `sh setup.py`.
+* Run `sh install-configs.sh`.
 Warning, this will replace your existing configurations!
 * Congrats, you should be good to go!

 ## License